helicalinsight/helicalinsight/docs/README.md

 * New generation UI with one click access
 * Backend EFW method of reports, dashboards and other data analysis creation
-* User Role Management
+* User and Role Management
-* Exporting to Multiple Formats
+* Export Reports in Multiple Formats
-* Email scheduling
+* Emailing and Scheduling Reports
 * Data Security
 * XML driven Workflow
 * API Driven Framework
 * Community Support
 * Community Upgrades
 * Direct links to tutorials
-* Mobile & Cloud compatable
+* Mobile & Cloud compatible
 * Cache for faster Performance
 * Compatible with All Modern Browsers